Exhibitor Entry & Class Information

 Open Class

-**Any premium checks not cashed within 180 Days of issuance will be considered a donation back to the Ionia Free Fair.**
+💰 Important Note: Premium checks must be cashed within 180 days of issuance.
+Uncashed checks will be considered a donation to the Ionia Free Fair.

 4H youth